 Circularity is a circular design and transformation partner that helps you discover a better way of doing business.
 Simply put, we help businesses design a better way.
 We are co-creating with a new breed of business rising up to meet our challenges head on.
 Towards a circular future state.

 We believe business needs to work with nature, not against it.
 That we have an opportunity to bring together human potential, science and technology to solve the systemic challenges of waste, pollution and emissions.
-That these opportunities are real and present, we just need to unlock and connect them.
+That these opportunities are real and present, we just need to unlock and connect them as a coalition of the willing.
 If you are looking for a partner to help you navigate your journey from a problem to solve to an innovation that’s valuable for your business and the world, then look no further.
 We are here to build your capability, unlock your story and design something extraordinary together.

 Circularity's founder Louise Nash, brings together over 20 years of experience in global strategic brand development, human-centered design thinking and a Masters of Technological Futures focused on circular economy to XLabs.
 Through her consultancy work, Louise has helped businesses unlock new value and solve environmental challenges by becoming Circular by Design.
 She has founded XLabs as the result of the growing urgency to embed these principles to radically redesign business for a resilient, regenerative future.